Samsung/tizen-docs/docs/application/dotnet/guides/user-interface/nui/linear-layout.md

 The type of `CellPadding` is [Size2D](/application/dotnet/api/TizenFX/latest/api/Tizen.NUI.Size2D.html), which is two-dimensional.
 Height and width values are considered in `CellPadding`.
 After setting `CellPadding` to parent view, the interval between children is located by the width of CellPadding in the case of horizontal layout or by the height of `CellPadding` in the case of vertical layout.

-The type of `CellPadding` is not `Extents` which has start, end, top, and bottom, but `Size2D` which as float width and float height.
-And in the following image, the arrow is the width (10) because the orientation of container layout is horizontal.
+The type of `CellPadding` is not `Extents` which has start, end, top, and bottom, but `Size2D` which has float width and float height.
+In the following image, the arrow is the width (10) because the orientation of the container layout is horizontal.

 ![CellPadding](./media/cellPadding.png)